mstratman/relay-bypass/README.md

 ## TODO

 This version doesn't save your current state to the EEPROM.
+Instead it lets you set auto-on or auto-off.
+That's fine for many people, but probably not ideal.

 I have a version in another codebase ([for The Expanse](https://mas-effects.com/expanse/)) that does this, and utilizes wear leveling to give you a MUCH longer practical lifetime (as opposed to just storing the state in the same memory location repeatedly).
 I will adapt it for the next version, but in the meantime if you want it let me know (mark@mas-effects.com) and I will send you some code snippets.

 ## Build Instructions